If you’re in search of the best parks in Portland then you’re in the right place.

 #5.
 Cathedral Park

-Can you imagine a better picnic spot in Portland?
-Considering how beautiful the area is, it may surprise you to learn that Cathedral Park was an afterthought — the park was constructed 50 years after the bridge was built!
+I mean, can you imagine a better picnic spot in Portland?
+Considering how beautiful the area is, it may surprise you to learn that the actual park was an afterthought — it was constructed 50 years after the bridge was built.

-Don’t miss: Cathedral Park hosts an annual jazz festival (dating back to 1981) — it’s the larges and oldest free blues and jazz festival west of the Mississippi.
+Don’t miss: Cathedral Park’s annual jazz festival dates back to 1981 and is the larges tand oldest free blues and jazz festival west of the Mississippi.

 #4.
 Tom McCall Waterfront Park

 Tom McCall Waterfront Park is named after Oregon’s revered governor.
-The park swells with locals during lunch hour and you’ll be dodging bikers, walkers, skateboarders and love birds along the paved path.
+The park swells with locals during lunch hour and it’s inevitable that you’ll be dodging bikers, walkers, skateboarders and young couples walking hand-in-hand.

 Local’s Tip: Tom McCall Waterfront Park is the BEST spot for cherry blossoms in Portland, Oregon.
 Here’s PROOF.